 Minimum 4 weeks; maximum 48 weeks.
 Start in as little as 2 weeks.

 Program Directors (PDs), Associate PDs, Residency Program Faculty, Teaching Attending Physicians and Residents

-AmeriClerkships Medical Society (AMS), in partnership with Larkin Community Teaching Hospital’s Graduate Medical Education (GME) Department, is proud to offer a rare opportunity for medical graduate members of AMS to enroll in Postgraduate Subinternships (PGSIs) in over 25 specialties in and around the Miami, Florida area.
+AmeriClerkships Medical Society (AMS) in partnerships with Graduate Medical Education (GME) departments offers a rare opportunity for medical graduate members of AMS to enroll in Postgraduate Subinternships (PGSIs) in over 30 specialties.

 - Completed 12-28 weeks of PGSI